spacetelescope/slitlessutils/docs/glossary.rst

 	pick-off mirror
 	    An optical element that redirects the light to the instrument in question.

+	pixel-area map
+		The relative area of each pixel with respect to the area of the reference pixel, which is given by the absolute value of the determinant of the Jacobian matrix.
+This arises due to geometric distortion, and in the case of a SIP distortion model is a polynomial in the pixel coordinates.
+Also called PAM.

 	pixel-dispersion table
 		A look-up table that describes the weights that the :term:`direct imaging` pixel projects onto the pixels of a WFSS image/detector as a function of wavelength for each spectral order.
 Due to the hierarchical nature of this transformation, these data are stored as `hierarchical data-format 5 (HDF) <https://www.hdfgroup.org/solutions/hdf5/>`_.
 This intermediate data product is also referred to as a PDT.